Health & Nutrition· Updated 14 min read

 7-Day Adult Picky Eater Meal Plan

 This template is built for adults with 15 to 25 accepted foods.
 It prioritizes consistency (same breakfast most days), microwave-friendly preparation, and one gentle stretch meal per week.
 Adjust based on your specific accepted foods list.
+For a printable weekly template, see our free weekly meal plan template.

 Monday Through Wednesday: Comfort Zone